NickTech03/osticket-prereqs/README.md

 Now you have to install PHP Manager **(PHPManagerForIIS_V1.5.0)** from the **osTicket-Installation-Files** folder that you downloaded previously.

-- Open `osTicket-Installation-Files`
+- Open: `osTicket-Installation-Files`
 - Click: `(PHPManagerForIIS_V1.5.0)`
-- A prompt for PHP Manager will pop up, just click `Next`
+- A prompt for PHP Manager will pop up, just click `Next`.

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/7364c0107027432aace6591460438ed688ee653b/14.png>